pavlser/interview-questions/last-common-multiple/Readme.md

-# LCM - Last Common Multiple
+# LCM - Least Common Multiple

 You are given two natural numbers A and B. Determine the positive natural number N such that the least common multiple of the numbers A + N and B + N is minimal.